joshhunt/github-grab-pr-number/README.md

 This script will poll for issues in a GitHub repository and create a draft PR when the next issue number is reached.

+Either pass in GITHUB_TOKEN environment variable, or have `gh auth token` available in your shell.

 Set the following environment variables, or create a .env file and use `node --env-file=.env run.ts`

 ```env